Last Updated on July 26, 2022 by Michelle Ball

 Special Needs Services Must Be Provided

-If a special education student is qualified (e.g. services in the child’s IEP) for educational or related services, such as speech and language therapy, behavioral therapy, occupational therapy, one-on-one instruction, vision therapy, aide services, transportation and a myriad of other services, provision of such services CANNOT BE DENIED based on unavailability of service providers.
+If a special education student is qualified for educational or related services, such as speech and language therapy, behavioral therapy, occupational therapy, one-on-one instruction, vision therapy, aide services, transportation and a myriad of other services, and they are in the student’s IEP, provision of such services CANNOT BE DENIED or ignored based on unavailability of service providers.

-If a school or district does not have a qualified provider available and/or in that district, they are obligated to pay for services outside the district and to pay for transportation costs to and from those services.
+If a school or district does not have a qualified provider available, they are obligated to pay for services outside the district and to pay for transportation costs to and from those services.
 For example, if there is no occupational therapist (OT) available to provide the 2 hours a week a student is entitled to, the district must pay a private OT provider to deliver services.

 Don’t Believe the IEP Team’s Illegal Denials of Services

-Parents’ first lesson is that they need to educate themselves and not blindly listen to denials.
+Parents’ first lesson is that they need to educate themselves and not just accept denials.

 Lack of Qualified Personnel Does Not Excuse Lack of Assessment

 Don’t be fooled.
-If your child is entitled to services, they need to be delivered.
+If a student is entitled to services, they need to be delivered.

 Special education student lawyer Michelle Ball helps families across California, in locations such as Davis, Fairfield, Vacaville, Fresno, Auburn, Chico, Hanford and many other places.